 Creating the Brush

 The photo that I am using is 4000 pixels by 3000 pixels, your image will vary depending on your camera and settings.
-I recommend setting your camera to the highest mexapixel setting that it offers.
-You can always reduce the size of your photo, but increasing the size will result in a poor quality image.
+I recommend setting your camera to the highest megapixel setting that it offers.
+You can always reduce the size of your photo, but increasing the size will result in a poor-quality image.
 Photoshop allows brushes to be up to 2500 pixels by 2500 pixels.
 I’m going to create a new file that is 2000 pixels by 2000 pixels that will be used for the brush.
 Then, I’ll copy my image and paste it into this new file.
-I’ll loose the part of the image that is on the edges of the photo, but in this case my photo is sharper in the center.
+I’ll lose the part of the image that is on the edges of the photo, but in this case, my photo is sharper in the center.